AshmitaRoy/aschmut/index.md

 ![BabyPhoto](baby (1).jpg)

 <div class = "mint">
-<span style="color: MEDIUMSEAGREEN;"> <b> 23 years ago this blob came into being, and he brought with him a WORLD of sunshiny happiness and warmth.
+<span style="color: DEEPSEAGREEN;"> <b> 23 years ago this blob came into being, and he brought with him a WORLD of sunshiny happiness and warmth.
 Even today, he brings that same ooey-gooey love, light and laughter into the lives he touches.
 Look at that infectious grin ** </b> </span>
 </div>

 ![happy](happy.png)